 An article on MIT Technology Review [home of the first AI Lab founded by McCarthy and Marvin Minsky], defines “deep-learning” as “software [that] attempts to mimic the activity in layers of neurons in the neocortex, the wrinkly 80 percent of the brain where thinking occurs.
 The software learns, in a very real sense, to recognize patterns in digital representations of sounds, images, and other data.”
 This article discusses why Ray Kurzweil joined Google; “It quickly became obvious [to Kurzweil] that such an effort [to build a brain] would require nothing less than Google-scale data and computing power.”

 Training complex deep learning virtual neurons can take thousands of computer processors, something that is easily beyond the technical skill prowess or even remains out of reach today for many organizations.
-Provisioning computing infrastructure at that scale and managing utilization can be daunting.
+Provisioning computing infrastructure at that scale and managing utilization can be daunting, this could be why some people use gpu database open source resources.

 Frameworks for Deep Learning, such as TensorFlow, abstract away architectural and implementation specifics from the level of individual neurons, however, the need to exploit computer resources effectively remains.
 General Purpose Graphics Processing Units (GPGPUs) such as the nvidia GTX 1060 series card (that if you need drivers for check out nvidia 1060 drivers) have become well established as the de facto standard resource for Deep Learning due to their efficiency in executing certain types of code.